-April 7, 2008 Policy Begins - All peer reviewed papers araising from NIH funds must be deposited into Pubmed Central upon acceptance of publication.
+April 7, 2008 Policy Begins - All peer reviewed papers arising from NIH funds must be deposited into PubMed Central upon acceptance of publication.

 May 25, 2008 Citing PMCID's - All NIH applications, proposals and progress reports must include the PubMed Central ID # (PMCID) when citing an article that arose from NIH grant(s).

-August 21, 2009 NIHMS ID's become valid for 3 months - The NIHMS ID(NIH Manuscript Submission), assigned when the deposit process is started, is only vaild for 3 months post publication.
+August 21, 2009 NIHMS ID's become valid for 3 months - The NIHMS ID(NIH Manuscript Submission), assigned when the deposit process is started, is only valid for three months post-publication.

 August 1, 2010 Using MyNCBI with eSNAP - NIH requires the use of the MyNCBI tool for managing publications in eSNAP Progress Reports.

 July 18, 2011 MyNCBI NIH Login Link - When logging into MyNCBI, you will need to use the NIH login option and your eRA Commons Credentials.

-July 7, 2013 Non-Compliant Funding delays - The NIH will begin to hold processing of non-competing continuation awards if publications araising from grant awards are not in compliance with the public access policy.
+July 7, 2013 Non-Compliant Funding delays - The NIH will begin to hold processing of non-competing continuation awards if publications arising from grant awards are not in compliance with the public access policy.

-The NIH Public Access Policy ensures that the public has access to the published results of NIH funded research.
-It requires scientist to submit the final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication.
-To help advance science and improve human health, the policy requires that these papers are accessible to the public on PubMed Central no later then 12 months after publication.
+The NIH Public Access Policy ensures that the public has access to the published results of NIH-funded research.
+It requires scientists to submit the final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication.
+To help advance science and improve human health, the policy requires that these papers are accessible to the public on PubMed Central no later than 12 months after publication.